arvinoids/nuxtrack/README.md

 # Rotation Tracker

 This app helps teams manage rotation of tasks/tickets.
+The app determines the user sequence based on the number of cases each user has been assigned.
+This ensures that all users get the same amount of work.

 ## Setup